HOKA ONE ONE CARBON X- SHOE REVIEW

 The curved carbon-fiber plate featured in the Carbon X and Hoka’s aggressive rockered geometry are the key to the fast, fun, rolling sensation this shoe emits, especially at moderate to fast paces.

-Although it has already gotten a lot of notoriety as an ultra-distance shoe—HOKA debuted the Cloud X with Jim Walmsley setting a new world best time for 50 miles (4:50:07) in a special event on May 4 in Sacramento, CA—our wear-test efforts would suggest the new style is ideal for distances from 10K to the marathon.
+Although it has already gotten a lot of notoriety as an ultra-distance shoe—HOKA debuted the Carbon X with Jim Walmsley setting a new world best time for 50 miles (4:50:07) in a special event on May 4 in Sacramento, CA—our wear-test efforts would suggest the new style is ideal for distances from 10K to the marathon.

 The fit of the Carbon X has a race-ready snugness to it, with a thin, lightweight engineered mesh upper cinching down around the foot with the aid of an elastic interior bootie.